 Review with Coaches:

-- Coaches will be checking the data for certain things weekly but it is NOT something we need to monitor daily because that is not helpful.
+- Coaches will be checking the data for certain things weekly but it is NOT something we need to monitor daily because that is not usually helpful.

 - If you have specific questions about the workouts please email your coach or find a time before or after practice to review the data together.